Swaraj-SG/attendify/README.md

 To reset the attendance data, just delete the *.json* file in PC, and reinstall the app in Mobile.

-Any bugs or suggestions are Welcome, just mail me 😊
+Any bugs or improvement suggestions are Welcome, just mail me 😊

 Email - *swarajsgurav@gmail.com*